Fernanda-0220/UC5-26.M/inglês.md

-1- My brother  is  tire.
+1- My brother  is  tired.

 2- They  are  at school.